1946–47 Syracuse Nationals season: Founding of franchise and season highlights

 The NBL had planned to expand from eight teams to 12 for the 1946–47 season.
 Prior to the July 1, 1946 league meeting, the NBL had reactivated the Pittsburgh Raiders, which had suspended operations after the 1944–45 season, and granted expansion franchises to the Buffalo Bisons and Detroit Gems.
 It was, therefore, anticipated that only one new franchise would be granted at the meeting.
 The Anderson Duffey Packers were awarded the new franchise.
-However, the Raiders and the Cleveland Allmen Transfers franchises were no longer considered viable and offered to the prospective owners from Syracuse and Toledo.
-Danny Biasone and George Mingin purchased the Cleveland franchise for a price in excess of $2,500, and the Toledo group purchased the Pittsburgh franchise.
+However, both the Raiders and the Cleveland Allmen Transfers franchises were no longer considered viable franchises for the NBL and the league instead offered their spots in the league to the prospective owners from Syracuse and Toledo.
+Danny Biasone and George Mingin purchased the spot from the Cleveland franchise for a price in excess of $2,500, and the Toledo group purchased the spot from the Pittsburgh franchise to activate the Toledo Jeeps as a new franchise of their own.
 Biasone and Mingin did not acquire the rights to any of Cleveland's players in the transaction, effectively making all the 1945–46 Allmen Transfers players free agents.
-That being said, despite the fact that the original Syracuse Nationals franchise more or less bought out the Cleveland Allmen Transfers franchise to make it its own franchise, the Nationals would not claim the history of the Allmen Transfers (nor the complex history relating to them that also involves (potential) ties to the Cleveland Chase Brassmen, Chicago Studebaker Flyers, and Chicago Bruins) as well, with their history differing from the expansion Detroit Gems franchise to the future Minneapolis Lakers (now Los Angeles Lakers) franchise in terms of contexts there.
+That being said, despite the fact that the original Syracuse Nationals franchise more or less bought out the Cleveland Allmen Transfers franchise to make it its own franchise, the Nationals would not claim the history of the Allmen Transfers (nor the complex history relating to them that also involves (potential) ties to the Cleveland Chase Brassmen (which they did share off of, albeit from their years in the Amateur Athletic Union as the Cleveland Chase Brass Coppers), the sole season of the Chicago Studebaker Flyers, and the much longer history of the Chicago Bruins) as well, with their history differing from the expansion Detroit Gems franchise to the future Minneapolis Lakers (now Los Angeles Lakers) franchise in terms of contexts there.
 Col. William A. Barry of the New York Guard, who managed the West Jefferson Street Armory, said that should the facility not be available for a Syracuse home game, the East Genesee Street Armory could serve as a backup.

-Danny Biasone was the team's first president, and George Mingin its first general manager.
-Long Island athletic director Lou Zara left his longtime post to become the team's business manager and public relations director.
-The team announced that it would play a 44-game league schedule with 22 of those games at home.
-The owners expected the team to play about eight exhibition games at home and 60 on the road or on neutral floors, resulting in about 110 games to be played within a span of 5 1/2 months.
-It was planned that most home games would be played on Sunday evenings with the remainder played on Tuesdays and Thursdays.
-Western NBL teams would be scheduled to visit Syracuse and Rochester on Sundays and Tuesdays and play both teams on the same trip.
+Danny Biasone was the team's first president, with George Mingin being its first general manager.
+Long Island University's athletic director Lou Zara left his longtime post to become the team's business manager and public relations director.
+The team announced that it would play a 44-game league schedule, with 22 of those games being played at home.
+The owners expected the team to play about eight exhibition games at home and 60 games either on the road or on neutral floors, resulting in about 110 games to be played within a span of 5 1/2 months.
+It was planned that most home games would be played on Sunday evenings, with the remainder of their games being played on Tuesdays and Thursdays.
+Western NBL teams would be scheduled to visit Syracuse and Rochester on Sundays and Tuesdays, thus playing against both teams on the same trip.